kavyatripathi/hello-1/README.md

-# hello
+# Hello, World

-to know how to use github
+## This is to familiarize myself with the functionalities of GitHub